TheNulls/GA_TOTP/README.md

 # INSTRUCTIONS TO RUN:

-	1. Open a Bash shell and navigate to the project root.
-	2. Run 'submission'
-			- Should this fail at any point, type the following commands
-				a. 	'npm install' (This will install dependencies)
+	1. 	'npm install' (This will install dependencies)
-				b. 	'npm start' (This will launch the webserver)
+	2. 	'npm start' (This will launch the webserver)
-				c.		'python3 -mwebbrowser http://localhost:3000' (This will open the web browser automatically)
-					- If this last one fails, simply open a web browser and navigate to 'localhost:3000'
+	3. Open a web browser and navigate to 'localhost:3000'
-	3. Once the webpage loads, scan the QRCODE with your phone's app.
+	4. Once the webpage loads, scan the QRCODE with your phone's app.
-	4. This will give you a key in your authenticator app, enter this code in the 'code' box and hit enter.
+	5. This will give you a key in your authenticator app, enter this code in the 'code' box and hit enter.
-	5. Back on the original bash shell, there will be a message displayed if you were successful or not.
+	6. Back on the original bash shell, there will be a message displayed if you were successful or not.
-	6. Wait for a second code to verify it works correctly and changes every 30 seconds.
+	7. Wait for a second code to verify it works correctly and changes every 30 seconds.
 			- Try entering a correct code to get the 'success' and then re-enter that same code once it changes to get a 'failure'.